-One of the most anticipated features is finally here: you can now import PDF sheet music into Flat and turn it into editable scores.
+One of the most requested features from our community is finally here: you can now import PDF sheet music into Flat and convert it into editable files.

-If you already work with sheet music in PDF format — printed parts, scanned scores, or existing files — PDF Import makes it easier to bring that music into Flat and keep working.
-Instead of recreating a score note by note or switching tools, you can move straight to editing, arranging, transposing, or composing.
+If you're already working with PDFs — printed parts, scanned scores, existing files — PDF Import makes it easy to bring that music into Flat and pick up right where you need to.
+Instead of re-entering a score note by note or switching tools, you go straight to editing, arranging, transposing, or composing.

 PDF Import adds a new way to work with existing music inside Flat.
-It reduces the extra steps often involved when starting from a PDF and keeps your workflow focused in one place.
+It removes the extra steps that starting from a PDF normally requires, and keeps your workflow in one place.

-Whether you’re adapting a score, studying a piece, or reshaping material for a new project, PDF Import saves time and helps you work directly from the music you already have.
+Whether you're adapting a score, studying a piece, or reshaping material for a new project — PDF Import saves time and lets you work directly from the music you already have.

 Importing a PDF into Flat is straightforward.
-Upload your file, and Flat converts it into an editable score using our current import system.
-The result opens directly in the Editor, ready for you to edit, arrange, or adapt to your project.
+Upload your file and Flat converts it using our import system into an editable score.
+The result opens directly in the editor, ready to edit, arrange, or adapt to your project.

-PDF Import works directly from your score library and is available to all users, both free and subscribed, on web and mobile.
+PDF Import works directly from your score library and is available to all users — free and paid, on web and mobile.

 What you get:

-- No need to recreate the music note by note
+- No need to re-enter the music note by note

 - The same Flat editor you already know